Private lease for self-employed professionals

 As an entrepreneur, you may need a business vehicle.
 You could choose to partly use a private vehicle for business purposes or you could buy a company car.
 Another option is private lease.
 Leasing a vehicle as a private person can be an interesting option for entrepreneurs.
 Read more about the advantages and disadvantages of private lease.

-In 2021, the number of private vehicles leased by businesses increased again.
-There was almost a 8% increase from 214,000 to 231,000 cars (source: VNA lease).
+The number of private leased cars in the Netherlands was more than 208,000 by the end of 2022 (source: VNA lease).
 Private lease can be especially interesting for self-employed professionals, instead of using a private car for business trips.

 What is private lease?